What is bursitis?

-- Warm up before exercising or before sports or other repetitive movements.
+Warm up before exercising or before sports or other repetitive movements.

-- Start new exercises or sports slowly.
+Start new exercises or sports slowly.
 Gradually increase the demands you put on your

-- Take breaks often when doing repetitive tasks.
+Take breaks often when doing repetitive tasks.

-- Cushion “at risk” joints by using elbow or knee pads.
+Cushion “at risk” joints by using elbow or knee pads.

 Stop activities that cause pain.

 When should I call my healthcare provider?

-Call your healthcare provider if you have any of the following:
+Call your healthcare provider if you have any of these:

-- You have fever, chills, or night sweats
+Fever, chills, or night sweats

 Key points about bursitis

-and gliding surface to reduce friction between tissues of the body.
+gliding surface to reduce friction between tissues of the body.

-- The most common causes of bursitis are injury or overuse, but it can also be caused
+The most common causes of bursitis are injury or overuse.
+But it can also be caused

-- Pain, swelling, and tenderness near a joint are the most common signs of bursitis.
+Pain, swelling, and tenderness near a joint are the most common signs of bursitis.

-- Bursitis can be treated with rest and medicines to help with the inflammation.
+Bursitis can be treated with rest and medicines to help with the inflammation.
 Antibiotics

 are used if infection is found.
 If needed, surgery can be done to remove the bursa.